rafaelrojasmiliani/rosignite/rosindustrial101/unit04/readme.md

-# Build a MoveIt Package
+# Motion Planning with Python

 In this unit we learn to build a moveIt package with the movit assistant wizard.